LSEG-API-Samples/Article.RDP.Python.HTTP.Pytest/pytest-article.md

 It loads the test configurations such as the RDP APIs URLs from a ```.env.test``` environment variables file.

-Let's start with setting up the test configurations, resources and environment variables.
-This project keeps the test configurations such as mock RDP credentials, API URLs in a ```${project root}/.env.test``` environment variables file.
-And then uses the [pytest-dotenv](https://pypi.org/project/pytest-dotenv/) plugin it to the ```os.environ``` variable without hardcoded path reference to the file.
+Let's start with setting up the test configurations, resources, and environment variables.
+This project keeps the test configurations such as mock RDP credentials, and API URLs in a ```${project root}/.env.test``` environment variables file.
+And then uses the [pytest-dotenv](https://pypi.org/project/pytest-dotenv/) plugin to the ```os.environ``` variable without hardcoded path reference to the file.

 To load a custom environment variables into pytest, we create a pytest configuration file named ```pytest.ini``` at the root of ```tests``` folder to specify where the ```env_var``` is and overriding any variables already defined in the process' environment.